Course dates will be finalised soon. Please register your interest to be notified when exact dates are finalised (firstname.lastname@example.org).

-The major advancements in genetic science have led to our ability to draw enormous information from individuals’ genetics data.
-Coupled with global genetic data sharing and processing, this comes with enormous benefits but also potential misuses such as discrimination for individuals and groups.
+We can now draw detailed information on traits (e.g. health, personality) from individuals’ genetics data.
+Coupled with global genetic data sharing and processing, this comes with enormous benefits for people.
+At the same time, it presents a number of potential misuses such as discrimination for individuals and groups.
 In the genomic era we currently live in, learning about potential misuses of genetic information, such as discrimination, and about legal protection in place, is crucial for organisations and individuals.

 The course director, Fatos Selita, co-ordinates two Working Groups on Legal, Ethical and Societal Implications of Genetic Findings (LESIG), both in the UK and the Russian Federation.